wuming21c/Transform_2D/README.md

 Practice on 2D image transformation

 # program function
-Interactively create rectangles with customizable "pose" (2D transform)
+Draw a rectangle, and calculat its 2D transformations.

 # Method/Steps:
 1. Open an empty window/"canvas"
 2. Create a rectange with customized size
-3. Select a deformation mode: translation, rigid, similarity, affine, or perspective.
+3. Calculate the vertices after transformations: translation, rigid, similarity, affine, or perspective.
-4. Think about a way to "drag", to show different degree of transformation.

 # Thought
 OpenCV

-Trackbar for enumerate and numeric options
+Trackbar to customize the rectangle size

+Manually set the transformation parameters in the code.

+'Manually' calculate the transform using maxtrix multiplification. (does not use OpenCV function on Mat, using Eigen package.)

 # Note
-Practice from Ex.
-2.2, "Computer Vision: Algorithm and Appliations", Szeliski
+Practice inspired from Ex.
+2.2, "Computer Vision: Algorithm and Appliations", Szeliski.
+But with less function: mouse dragging.
+There is no interaction on the screen in this program.